Tuition and Fees Policy and Procedure

 2. Contract Courses

-Students may pay in person by cash, money orders, check, all major credit cards, or debit cards (used as credit only) by going to Student Accounts located within the Enrollment Center on the first floor of Jefferson Hall.
-Students may also make payments or enroll in the deferred payment plan through myFCC and selecting campus finances/make a payment.
+Students may pay in person by cash, money orders, check, all major credit cards, or debit cards (used as credit only) by going to Student Accounts located within the Enrollment Center.

-All tuition and fees for credit classes must be paid by the deadlines published in the Credit Schedule.
-Exceptions are: amounts awarded by financial aid; payment arrangements submitted by a third party and approved by Student Finance; and enrollment in the deferred payment plan.
-If full payment is not made by the established deadline within the Drop Zone, some or all class(es) will be dropped to reconcile student account charges against payments.
-Students will be notified of drops via their myFCC email account with and updated student account invoice.
+All tuition and fees for credit classes must be paid by the payment deadlines published in the Credit Schedule.
+Payment options include amounts awarded by financial aid; payment arrangements submitted by a third party and approved by Student Finance; or enrollment in the deferred payment plan.
+If full payment is not made by the established deadline some or all class(es) will automatically be dropped to reconcile student account charges against payments.
+Students will be notified of drops via their myFCC email account with an updated student account invoice.

 See the Credit Schedule for specific payment information and deadlines.

-Students who register online must make full payment at the time of registration using a major credit or debit card (https://frederick.edu/QuickEnroll).
+Students who register online at https://frederick.edu/QuickEnroll must pay in full using a credit card.

-Tuition waivers must be requested in person (with the exception of senior citizens) and may be granted to certain individuals in accordance with state law and state regulations.
+Tuition waivers may be granted to certain individuals in accordance with state law and state regulations.
 Fees other than tuition must be paid in full prior to the payment deadline.

 1. Persons 60 years or Older